 The Bay is also a stunning place to visit in general and has great facilities including rental gear and lifeguards. there is a $7.50 entrance fee,

 West Maui – Airport Beach is definitely the best spot in West Maui to try out snorkeling.
-Assuming its calm, which it often is.
+Assuming it’s calm, which it often is.
 If the waves are lapping the shore gently you are good to go.
 At Airport beach the reef is very close to the shoreline. only 10-20 feet out and you are on top of the reef and the water is usually pretty clear, and the wildlife reasonable.
-Be aware though there is often a current,
+Be aware that there is often a current,

 Kapalua Bay is also a good site as the bay is very protected with almost no current, it does require a little more swimming than Airport beach would.

 South Maui – The best beaches in South Maui are any of the Kamaole Beach Park’s (I

 Your Snorkel gear is very important.
 Good gear makes a world of difference over cheap ill-fitting rubbish.
 We have a full guide here.
 But we also recommend for your first couple of snorkels to ditch the fins.
 They are an unnecessary hassle.